S-23 (drug)

-S-23 is an investigational selective androgen receptor modulator (SARM) developed by GTX, Inc as a potential male hormonal contraceptive.
+S-23, also known as Mastorin, is an investigational selective androgen receptor modulator (SARM) developed by GTX, Inc as a potential male hormonal contraceptive.
 It binds to the androgen receptor more strongly than older drugs such as andarine with a K_{i} of 1.7 nM, and in animal studies it showed both a good ratio of anabolic to androgenic effects, and dose-dependent suppression of spermatogenesis with spontaneous recovery after cessation of treatment.
+It was encountered as a novel designer drug by 2020.